Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Introduction

-However, the tricky point in stock recommendation is that the first two key aspects, individual preference and investment performance, have a trade-off relationship \cite{mccreadie2021next}.
-Figure \ref{fig:introduction_plot} depicts the performance of transaction-based models and the price-based models.
-The transaction-based models, which are conventional recommender models, perform well in capturing individual preferences (NDCG).
-However, their recommendations result in negative Sharpe ratio, which is the most popular metric for return over risk of investments.
-Conversely, price-based models, which recommend stocks based on historical returns or Sharpe ratios, can boost investment performance, but they show near zero NDCG values.
-This shows that 'customers are not always right' in stock recommendations as similarly argued by \cite{mccreadie2021next}.
-Therefore, \textit{it is inevitable to sacrifice a small portion of individual preferences to have better investment performances in stock recommendations}.
+However, the tricky point in stock recommendation is that the first two key aspects, individual preference, and investment performance, have a trade-off relationship.
+In experiments on 12 financial asset recommender (FAR) systems \cite{sanz2022transaction}, it was concluded that transaction-based and profitability-based metrics are not interchangeable.
+FAR systems that learned from past pricing history showed high performance in return but performed poorly in individual preference, i.e. near zero.
+Conversely, FAR systems that learned from past transactions demonstrated good performance in individual preference but showed a downward trend in return.
+This shows that 'customers are not always right' in stock recommendations.
+Therefore, \textit{it is inevitable that a trade-off between preference and profitability will need to be made if we are to achieve better investment performance for stock recommendation}.

-Lastly, the \textbf{temporal nature} of stock features and user preferences.
+Lastly, the \textbf{temporal nature} of stock features and user preferences is important.
 Figure \ref{fig:introduction_example} illustrates why the temporal aspect should be considered in stock recommendation.
 Figure \ref{fig:introduction_example} (A) shows that even the same stock can have very different characteristics depending on the timing of recommendations.
-If the recommendation is happening at time point around the first red box, Stock A would seem like a good option.
+If the recommendation is happening at a time point around the first red box, Stock A would seem like a good option.
 However, it would be better not to recommend Stock A during the second and third red boxes.
 In Figure \ref{fig:introduction_example} (B), there are two contrasting investment behaviors: user A engages in short-term trading, while user B holds stocks for an extended period.
 Thus, it is essential to consider the temporal dynamics of user behaviors.